Kim Kardashian Throws Kanye West An Epic 41st Birthday Party

 Some of Kim and Kanye’s guests included the rapper’s father, Ray West, and his close friends, Pusha T, 2 Chainz, and Kid Cudi, as well as Kim’s famous sisters, Kourtney Kardashian and Kendall Jenner.
 Kardashian even hired professional mentalist, Lior Suchard, to provide the “supernatural entertainment” for the night.
 Lior, whom Kim flew in from Tel Aviv, reportedly had the crowd gathered around him as they watched him perform his many tricks.

-Kim and Kanye’s friend, Teyana Taylor and her husband Iman Shumpert attended the bash, and the mentalist performed a trick where he made Taylor’s body drop backward without even touching her, setting the crowd into a frenzy.
+Kim and Kanye’s friend, Teyana Taylor, and her husband, Iman Shumpert, attended the bash, and the mentalist performed a trick where he made Taylor’s body drop backward without even touching her, setting the crowd into a frenzy.

 Kim Kardashian is said to have blasted Kanye West’s newest music during the party, and even had special desserts made with the rapper’s face on them.
 The mother-of-three seemingly thought of everything as she had Kanye’s birthday cake modeled after the cover of his most recent album, Ye.
 The cake looked like the mountain landscape on the cover, and even said “Happy birthday Kanye” in the same green font that was used on the album.